September 5, 2017

-Cambridge, Mass., September 5, 2017 — H3 Biomedicine Inc., a clinical stage biopharmaceutical company specializing in the discovery and development of precision medicines for oncology and a member of Eisai’s global Oncology Business Group, today announced dose administration for the first patient in a Phase 1, open-label, dose-escalation and expansion study of single agent H3B-6545, an orally bioavailable, potent and selective small molecule antagonist of wild-type and mutant Estrogen Receptor (ERα).
+Cambridge, MA — H3 Biomedicine Inc., a clinical stage biopharmaceutical company specializing in the discovery and development of precision medicines for oncology and a member of Eisai’s global Oncology Business Group, today announced dose administration for the first patient in a Phase 1, open-label, dose-escalation and expansion study of single agent H3B-6545, an orally bioavailable, potent and selective small molecule antagonist of wild-type and mutant Estrogen Receptor (ERα).
 Preclinical data indicates H3B-6545 inhibits the growth of cell line and patient-derived xenograft models of wild-type and mutant ERα.

 “The initiation of this study represents a significant milestone for our company, as it marks the third program from our portfolio to enter the clinic in the past 12 months,” said Peter Smith, Ph.D., CSO of H3 Biomedicine.
 “Through this study, we anticipate creating significant clinical data to guide our future development plans for this first in class covalent antagonist of the estrogen receptor.
 The program highlights H3’s strong work in cancer genomics and drug development.”